MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/data-sources.md

 * [Using incremental refresh with dataflows](incremental-refresh.md)
 * [Creating computed entities in dataflows](computed-entities.md)
 * [Link entities between dataflows](linked-entities.md)

+For information about individual Power Query connectors, go to the [connector reference list of Power Query connectors](../Connectors/index.md), and select the connector you want to learn more about.

 Additional information about dataflows and related information can be found in the following articles: